 How are you?

-Uh, it's moving in part because of Trump.
+It's moving in part because of Trump.

-You look at the economy today, you look at the economy the week before he was elected.
+You look at the economy the week before he was elected.

 I mean, the New York Times actually had to run an article about how good the economy was.

-Um I mean, it had to kill them to write that.
+I mean, it had to kill them to write that.

-Well, and I think the part of the reason I wrote Trump's America is that the story is about a lot more than President Trump.
+Well, and I think part of the reason I wrote Trump's America is that the story is about a lot more than President Trump.

-So I I think Americans need to understand that not only is the elite media biased and negative and covering trivia, but they're missing the whole bigger story of what's happening in the country and what's happening with the American people.
+So I think Americans need to understand that not only is the elite media biased and negative and covering trivia, but they're missing the whole bigger story of what's happening in the country and what's happening with the American people.

 Ronald Reagan, you and the contract, and now Donald Trump.

-I mean, the afterwards.
+I mean, afterwards.

-Yeah, and or voodoo economics.
+Yeah, or voodoo economics.

 Right.

-Uh but it's very similar to watch what's happening.
+But it's very similar to watch what's happening.

-Reagan by sheer consistent force of personality and the fact that it worked.
+Reagan, by sheer consistent force of personality and the fact that it worked.

-The economy was booming, the Soviet Union was collapsing.
+The Soviet Union was collapsing.

-Uh, it was pretty hard not to think Reagan was successful.
+It was pretty hard not to think Reagan was successful.

 Well, look what's happening with Trump.

-And and look, I th I think they're not the same personalities, uh, they're very different styles.
+And look, they're not the same personalities.

 But Trump, by sheer brute persistence, has really enacted the most deregulation of any president in American history.